Evictory/Evictory/README.md

 ### About my repositories

 I tried to make public only the repositories that I made entirely.
-Projects I did in courses, almost all private.
+The Projects that I carried out in courses are private.
 But I can share if you want to.

 ### Studies

 I'm currently learning Java and its framework: Spring.
-Despite other studies that I continue to learn, such as Angular and its ecosystem.
+Despite I continue to learn others technologies, such as Angular and its ecosystem.
-But I confess that lately I fell in love with Spring by the way things can be done with it.
+I confess that lately I fell in love with Spring by the way things can be done with it.
 Well, soon enough more projects will appear here.

 ### Projects - or not